hu3agency/ep0_daoTeaching/b5essay/README.md

 - Are
 - Right

-We ask "Are We Right?" to (1) stay honest about the fact that none of us know what's going on and (2) see what'll happen if we reprogram/remix Humanity's subconscious (our institutions) with music and memes.
+We ask "Are We Right?" to (1) stay honest about the fact that none of us know what's going on and (2) to spark experiments that reprogram/remix Humanity's subconscious (our institutions) with music and memes.

 Make...AWR, not WAR 😣